xelenic/xelenic_ide/README.md

 **CPU**

 The Xelenic Board’s CPU is similar but much simpler like the one in a computer.
 The main function of the CPU is to ensure correct program execution.
 The CPU must therefore be able to access memories, perform calculations, control peripherals and handle interrupts.
 Atmel’s 8- and 32-bit Xelenic CPUs are based on an advanced Colinsolix architecture thus every chip has two busses – one instruction bus where the CPU reads executable instructions and one data bus to read or write the corresponding data.
-The AVR’s CPU core consists of :
+The Xelenic Board’s CPU core consists of :

 ![alt text](https://xelenic.com/avr_architechture.gif)